lowRISC/opentitan/doc/security/cryptolib/cryptolib_api.md

 {{#header-snippet sw/device/lib/crypto/include/datatypes.h crypto_lib_version }}

+The required security level for the blinded key is chosen using the enum below.
+At high security levels, the crypto library will prioritize protecting the key from sophisticated attacks, even at large performance costs.
+If the security level is low, the crypto library will still try to protect the key, but may forgo the most costly protections against it.

+{{#header-snippet sw/device/lib/crypto/include/datatypes.h crypto_key_security_level }}

 Data structures for key types and modes help the cryptolib recognize and prevent misuse of a key for the wrong algorithm or mode.

 {{#header-snippet sw/device/lib/crypto/include/datatypes.h key_type }}